GiniMachine - a ready-to-use AI/ML tool for decision-making

 VILNIUS, Lithuania, Sept.
-1, 2022 /PRNewswire/ -- The GiniMachine team releases a ready-to-use version of the platform on the official website.
+1, 2022 /CNW/ -- The GiniMachine team releases a ready-to-use version of the platform on the official website.

 What is GiniMachine?